-This course is an introduction to spoken and written Spanish with an emphasis on the acquisition of basic skills in the language through drills in pronunciation, grammar and translation.
+This course is an introduction to the Spanish language and Hispanic culture, with an emphasis on the acquisition of basic oral and written language skills through drills in grammar, vocabulary and communication.
 Three lecture hours per week.
 Prerequisites: ENG 095 and ENG 096 with grades of "C" or better or acceptable reading and writing diagnostic assessment scores.
 Usually offered in the fall, spring and summer.

-SPN 102 Fundamentals of Spanish II (3 credits)

-This course is a continuation of SPN 101 with further study of major structures and an emphasis on reading and speaking skills, and listening comprehension.
+SPN 102 Fundamentals of Spanish II (3 credits) This course is a continuation of SPN 101, with an emphasis on the acquision of intermediate oral and written language skills through continued practice in reading, writing, listening and speaking.
 Three lecture hours per week.
 Prerequisite: SPN 101 with a grade of "C" or better.
 Usually offered in the fall and spring.